tom-howard/ros/content/com2009/la1/week5.md

     ```
     ***

-**Step 3: Building the Action Client**
+**Step 3: Build the Action Client**

-In **TERMINAL 3** navigate to the `src` folder of your `week5_actions` package, create a Python script called `search_client.py`, and make it executable.
+1. In **TERMINAL 3** navigate to the `src` folder of your `week5_actions` package, create a Python script called `search_client.py`, and make it executable.

-The job of the Action Client node is as follows:
+1. The job of the Action Client node is as follows:

-1. The client needs to issue a correctly formatted goal to the server.
+    * The client needs to issue a correctly formatted **goal** to the server.
-1. The client should be programmed to monitor the feedback data from the Server.
-If it detects from this that the robot has travelled a distance greater than 2 meters without coming into contact with an obstacle, then it should cancel the current action call using the `cancel_goal()` `actionlib` method.
+    * The client should be programmed to monitor the **feedback** data from the Server.
+If it detects (from the feedback) that the robot has travelled a distance *greater than 2 meters* without detecting an obstacle, then it should cancel the current action call using the `cancel_goal()` `actionlib` method.

 1. Use the techniques that we used in the Client node from [Exercise 3](#ex3) as a guide to help you with this.
-There's also a code template below to help you get started.
+There's also a code template below to help you get started:

     ```python
     #! /usr/bin/env python3